HEmile/juggl/README.md

 # Semantic Markdown converter
  Converts different typed link formats in Markdown into each other and to external formats.
-Designed for visualizing Obsidian vaults using [Neo4j bloom](https://neo4j.com/product/bloom/).
+Designed for visualizing obsidian.md vaults using [Neo4j bloom](https://neo4j.com/product/bloom/).

 ## Requirements
 Python 3.5+.